-Join Taz Tally for an in-depth discussion in this video Adjusting multiple images, part of Color Correction in Adobe Camera Raw.
+Join Taz Tally for an in-depth discussion in this video Adjusting multiple images, part of Adobe Camera Raw: Color Correction.

 - In this two part project I'd like to show you…how you can apply corrections that you've achieved…in Adobe Camera Raw to multiple images.…We're going to use the same target based…corrections we used back earlier…in this chapter exercises project eight and nine.…And in case you haven't watched those,…and you're not really interested in target based adjustments…but you'd like to know how to apply any Camera Raw…based adjustments that you've made to multiple images,…which is used to target images as examples here.…Okay so first part is we're going to take these…three images, one of them which contains a target.…